minio/docs/source/reference/minio-mc/mc-support-perf.rst

 .. mc-cmd:: client
    :fullpath:

-   Measure the network throughput from the server to a client.
+   Measure the network throughput from the local device running the MinIO Client to the server.

    .. code-block:: shell